Skip to content

 4 High Garbage-collection agents — background scans for architectural inconsistencies (Fowler/Boeckeler; Lavaee).
 Requires step 1.

-Caveat on step 1.
-An ETH Zurich evaluation (Gloaguen et al., arXiv:2602.11988) found that LLM-generated or overly detailed AGENTS.md files reduced task success rates by ~3% and increased inference cost by >20% — agents obediently followed unnecessary instructions.
-The finding narrows, rather than overturns, step 1: limit instruction files to non-inferable details (custom build commands, repository-specific conventions) and omit content an agent would infer from the code itself.
+A caveat on step 1.
+An ETH Zurich evaluation (Gloaguen et al., arXiv:2602.11988) found that LLM-generated or overly detailed AGENTS.md files cut task success rates by about 3% and raised inference cost by more than 20%.
+Agents followed the unnecessary instructions to the letter.
+The finding narrows step 1 rather than overturning it: limit instruction files to details an agent cannot infer, such as custom build commands and repository-specific conventions, and omit anything an agent would read from the code itself.

 graph LR